-Community organisations are responsible for planning, preparing and submitting their applications via the online application system (SmartyGrants).
-If successful, the funded organisation is responsible for the appropriate expenditure of all cash funds and the delivery of agreed outcomes as reflected in the Funding Agreement and approved Work/Event Plan.
+Community organisations are responsible for planning, preparing and submitting their applications via the online application system.
+If successful, the funded organisation is responsible for the appropriate

-The Monash Community Grants Assessment Panel consists of three (3) Council officers, with additional advice provided by other officers dependent on their area of expertise.
+The Monash Community Grants Assessment Panel consists of three (3) Council officers, with additional advice provided by other officers, dependent on their area of expertise.
 The Panel will consider all eligible applications and is responsible for making annual funding recommendations.
 These final funding allocations will be considered at a full meeting of Council.